Shbhom/Hornet-Assignment/Readme.md

 # Product Service Microservice
 A RESTful microservice for managing products with PostgreSQL and Redis caching written in GO.
+Initially Seeded 10 Products to the Database using docker volume mount
 ## Setup

 ### Environment Variable